YunoHost/doc/ipv6.md

 ### Configure the server

-On the OVH panel, you will copy two element :
+On the OVH panel, you will copy 3 element :
 - the IPv6 address
 - the IPv6 gateway address
 - the IPv6 prefix.
 On OVH's VPS SSD, prefixes are `/128` because you have only *one* IPv6 address.